DuoSRX/yeeboy/README.md

 * [x] ~~10-bit_ops~~
 * [x] ~~11-op_a_hl~~

 ## Playable games

 * Dr Mario
+* Tetris

 ## Games that boot but are unplayble

-* Tetris
+* Pokemon Red
-  * Boot and "playable" but the tetrominos are invisible

 ## Games that won't even start or black screen

-* Pokemon Red
+Any game that isn't RomOnly, MBC1 or MBC3